SAME DAY AND WALK-IN APPOINTMENTS NOW AVAILABLE EVERY WEEKDAY AT OUR CARY AND CLAYTON ENT URGENT CARE LOCATIONSLearn More

 Jared E. Spector, MD is Board Certified in Otolaryngology/Head and Neck Surgery for the treatment of medical and surgical conditions affecting the head and neck in adults and children.

-He earned his medical degree from Baylor College of Medicine, where he was awarded early entry to Alpha Omega Alpha, the National Medical Honor Society.
+Dr. Spector earned his medical degree from Baylor College of Medicine, where he was elected to Alpha Omega Alpha.

 Mann Ear, Nose and Throat Clinic